* Subject to change

 Stage Review (mandatory for all participants)

-Day 2 is the Stage Review, First Responders and Competitors Meeting, which is also mandatory for all teams.
-During this full day session, all teams come together to understand the course and the communities they will visit in detail.
-Each stage is explained in detail, with a focus on their roles and duties as a First Responder team who arrives first at the scene of an incident.
-They will also be introduced to the event officials, who will brief the participants on start and finish protocols, good sportsmanship, and the Targa “family” behavior expectations.
-This session is followed by an evening meet and greet session
+Day 2 is the Stage Review and First Responders and Competitors Meeting, which is mandatory for all teams.
+During this full day session, all teams come together to understand the course and the communities they will visit.
+Each stage is explained in detail, with a focus on roles and duties as a First Responder team should they arrive first at the scene of an incident.
+They will also be introduced to the event officials, who will brief the participants on start and finish protocols, good sportsmanship, and the Targa behaviour expectations.

 Overnight stay: St. John’s